Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Experiments

 \subsection{Results}

-We summarize the results of our experiments in Tables \ref{table:tab_matrix}--\ref{table:tab_spacetime}.
-For each experiment, we use the method outlined in \autoref{sec:method} to obtain a set of predicted expressions, which we present as a Pareto plot in \autoref{fig:pareto_conserved} and \autoref{fig:pareto_other}.
-We identify the solution that most closely matches the correct expression, denoted as \textit{retrieved expression} in tables \ref{table:tab_matrix}--\ref{table:tab_spacetime}.
-It is interesting to note that the correct expression is often the one corresponding to the steepest drop in the loss.
-We note that in some cases, the network learned a polynomial approximation to the desired expression, which we rectified by increasing the sampling range used to produce the dataset.
+For each experiment, we use the method outlined in \autoref{sec:method} to obtain a set of predicted expressions from the symbolic search algorithm, which we present as a Pareto chart in \autoref{fig:pareto_other} and \autoref{fig:pareto_conserved}.
+The Pareto chart plots each of these expressions as a bar chart in decreasing order of loss and increasing complexity.
+Of these expressions, we identify the one that most closely matches the correct expression at the steepest drop of the Pareto front, translate the variables to the underlying experiments, and present it under the column titled \textit{retrieved expression} in tables \ref{table:tab_matrix}--\ref{table:tab_spacetime}.
+The correct expression is typically found after the steepest drop in the loss, corresponding to the lowest complexity symbolic solution that captures the ground truth.
+A notable exception to this rule arises when the network learns a good approximation to the desired expression, which can be rectified by increasing the sampling range used to produce the dataset.
+Since $H_g$ contains many different symbolic solutions that are all connected by an invertible transformation, it is possible to find different formulations of the ground truth at different complexity levels.

-All obtained solutions match the correct expressions.
-It is possible for the symbolic search algorithm to instead return a solution that matches the ground truth one up to a piecewise invertible transformation, although we do not observe this in our experiments.
-We also note that the symbolic search algorithm may approximate the correct solution, or add simplifications to it.
-For example, the solution denoted by the striped green bar in \autoref{fig:pareto_conserved} (c) a uses $\exp(x_1 \cdot x_1) \approx 1 + x^2 + \frac{x^4}{2}$, which matches the correct solution up to the fourth order in $x$.
-In \autoref{fig:pareto_conserved} (d), the expression $2\exp(x+1)$ was simplified to $\exp(x+1+\ln(2)) \approx exp(x+1.684)$.
+In our experiments, it was possible to retrieve all the correct ground truth expressions or, in one example, a very good approximation.
+We also observe that the symbolic search algorithm might converge to a different formulation of the ground truth, by making simplifications to it or by expressing terms in a more complex manner.

+Of note is experiment 7, where the symbolic search algorithm refuses to simplify the retrieved expression $0.173/(v^2 + x^2)$ to $v^2 + x^2$.
+Further, in experiment 8, the resulting equation $v^2+\exp(x^2) \approx v^2 + 1 + x^2 + \frac{x^4}{2}$ is an approximation which matches the correct solution up to the fourth order in $x$.
+Since we initialized the initial conditions for this experiment with a mean of $0.5$ the 6th order is suppressed by $1/3! \times 0.5^6\approx0.0026$.
+We can confirm that by increasing the training data points to $200000$ the algorithm uncovers the correct ground truth.
+In experiment 10, $\sin(0.184)\approx 1/(2e)$ can be absorbed as prefactors and exponent leading to the correct discovery of the ground truth.